MRtrix3/mrtrix3/docs/tutorials/FAQ.rst

 nothing I can do to reduce the RAM usage of SIFT; it's fully optimised.

-One thing you can do however, is just down-scale the FOD image prior to running SIFT: ``mrresize in.mif out.mif -scale 0.5 -interp sinc``.
+One thing you can do however, is just down-scale the FOD image prior to running :ref:`tcksift`: ``mrresize in.mif out.mif -scale 0.5 -interp sinc``.
 This will reduce the RAM usage to more manageable levels, and realistically probably won't have that much influence on the algorithm anyway.
 Importantly you can still use the high-resolution data for tracking (or indeed anything else); it's only the SIFT step that has the high RAM